pachyderm/pachyderm/doc/cookbook/splitting.md

 # Splitting Data for Distributed Processing

-Before your read this section, make sure that you understand the concepts described in
+Before you read this section, make sure that you understand the concepts described in
 [Distributed Computing](http://pachyderm.readthedocs.io/en/latest/fundamentals/distributed_computing.html).